-There were no stock awards held by named executive officers that became vested during 2010.
+During 2011 no named executive officers exercised stock options, and there were no stock awards held by named executive officers that became vested during 2011.
 The Company does not maintain any tax-qualified or nonqualified defined benefit pension plans or any nonqualified deferred compensation plans in which any of the named executive officers participate.
-Accordingly, the Pension Benefits table otherwise required by Item 402(h) of Regulation S-K and the Nonqualified Deferred Compensation table otherwise required by Item 402(i) of Regulation S-K have been omitted.
+Accordingly, the Option Exercise and Stock Vested table otherwise required by Item 402(g) of Regulation S-K, the Pension Benefits table otherwise required by Item 402(h) of Regulation S-K and the Nonqualified Deferred Compensation table otherwise required by Item 402(i) of Regulation S-K have each been omitted.